-Please join us for the 25th Annual Wisconsin Symposium on Emotion, Wednesday and Thursday April 10 & 11, 2019.
+Please join us for the 26th Annual Wisconsin Symposium on Emotion, Thursday and Friday April 16 & 17, 2020.

-We have some surprises this year to celebrate the 25th anniversary of the HealthEmotions Research Institute’s annual Symposium.
 As always, we will have an outstanding lineup of leading scientists presenting their research, along with in-depth discussions led by our students.
 The symposium includes breakfast, presentations, breakout discussions, Poster Session, and opportunities to engage with a variety of investigators from programs across the country.
 Every year we hear from participants that this meeting, where experienced scientists make a special effort to reach out to trainees, helps forge enduring collegial relationships.
 We hope you can join us as we deliver lively discussions on the origins of psychiatric illnesses and provide creative insights into new potential treatments.

 This year the UW HealthEmotions Research Institute aims to offer 25 travel award grants to bring the best and brightest student researchers in affective neuroscience to the University of Wisconsin to participate in the symposium.
 Can you help us reach our goal?